What is a Raspberry Pi?

 When is this camp offered?

 The Peabody Pi Camp is a one week, all day camp.
-The camp size limit is 10 campers per session to ensure the maximum time and attention can be paid to each camper's questions.
+We are offering two separate camps.
+Size limit is 10 campers per session to ensure the maximum time and attention can be paid to each camper's questions.

 Available Camp Dates and Times